w3c/wai-curricula/content/foundation/people-and-digital-technology.md

 Courses based on this module should:

-* Explore assistive technologies, adaptive strategies, and accessible design principles in more detail.
+* explore assistive technologies, adaptive strategies, and accessible design principles in more detail
-* Studie the links between components of web accessibility (web browsers, authoring tools, web designers and developers, accessibility platforms, and operating systems).
+* study the links between components of web accessibility (web browsers, authoring tools, web designers and developers, accessibility platforms, and operating systems)

 ## Learning Outcomes for Module

 Students should be able to:

-* Recognize the broad diversity of people with disabilities.
+* recognize the broad diversity of people with disabilities
-* List different types of assistive technologies and adaptive strategies.
+* list different types of assistive technologies and adaptive strategies
-* Recognize the impact of design decisions on accessibility for people.
+* recognize the impact of design decisions on accessibility for people
-* Explain some of the links between components of web accessibility.
+* explain some of the links between components of web accessibility

 ## Competencies